spacetimed/Floatr/README.md

 **View a dynamic demo of Floatr through GitHub Pages:**
 **https://ffffff-base16.github.io/Floatr/**

-Note that as of August 2021, Floatr has only been tested in _**Google Chrome,  Version 92.0.4515.159**_.
+Note that as of yet, compatibility has only been tested in **Google Chrome**.
+Animations may behave differently in other web browsers.

-Multi-browser compatibility is not a priority at the moment, as the library is still under initial development.

 ----------
 ## Install
 Installing the Floatr library onto a website is made quite simple.
-Although TypeScript is used for the source of this library, only the vanilla JavaScript file `(lib.js)` is required to run this library on a website, along with an HTML file of course.
+Although TypeScript is used for the source of this library, only the vanilla *JavaScript* file `(lib.js)` is required to run this library on a website, along with, of course, an *HTML* file.

 \
 **1. Include the lib.js library in your HTML code:**